CarlesLlorens/Practical-Machine-Learning-Coursera-Course/Assignment_1.md

     traindata <- train[partition, ]
     crossvalidationdata  <- train[-partition, ]

-Next, we build the model using 4-fold cross validation.
+Next, we build the model and evaluate it using 4-fold cross validation.
-Take a subset of 6000 observations in trainig data because the entire training data causes Out of Memory in my computer.
+NOTE: We take a subset of 6000 observations in trainig data because the entire training data causes Out of Memory in my computer.
 We also control the processing time for do the train.

     # I use the Random Forests method
     # which applies bagging to tree learners.
-    # I build the model using 4-fold cross validation.
+    # I evaluate the model using 4-fold cross validation.
     # Take a subset of 6000 observations in trainigdata because the entire
     # training data causes Out of Memory in my computer.
     time.start <-Sys.time()